OpenBB-finance/OpenBB/website/content/SDK/keys/mykeys/_index.rst

 * **Parameters**

     show: *bool*
         Flag to choose whether to show actual keys or not.
         By default, False.

-    Returns:
-        pd.DataFrame: *currents keys*
+* **Returns**

+    pd.DataFrame
+        Currents keys